darrenmothersele/darrenmothersele.github.io/_posts/2013-12-09-create-not-consume.md

 don't have is control over that 'digital life'.

-I don't own a TV, but I do know people who spend all their free time glued to the TV watching crap.
+I don't own a TV, but I do know people who spend all their free time glued to the TV watching mind-numbing rubbish.
 Likewise, I know people who's instinctive action whenever they have a spare minute is to reach for their phone and check Facebook.
 I want to help people address the balance between creating and consuming.
 I want a better web, and I want to live in a world where more people are